 To spruce up your income, consider adding sales funnel and landing pages to your website.
 These are designed specifically to help audiences convert without you doing a bunch of extra work.

 Another way to boost profits?
 Host a sale!
 Generate some excitement around your products by creating a special offer that audiences can’t refuse.

 Finally, just like your offers and opt-ins, make sure your website reflects your sales goals.
 Decide which paid services you want to highlight on your home page and sales pages.
-You can also promote them with CTAs throughout the rest of your website!Can you believe we’re already halfway through 2021?
-That means it’s time to check in on your yearly goals and ask yourself: Is my website setting me up for success?
+You can also promote them with CTAs throughout the rest of your website!It’s time to check in on your yearly goals and ask yourself: Is my website setting me up for success?
 We’re sharing 6 things to spruce up NOW so you can slay those goals by the end of the year.
 Click To Tweet

 4 | Your SEO